 What Are My Payment Options If I Owe Tax?

-You cannot submit payment of tax with your electronically filed individual income tax return.
-However, you have two payment options:
+You can submit payment of tax with your eFiled individual income tax return.
+Here are your payment options:

-- Online: You can pay your tax online using the Department’s D-400V Individual Income Payment application.
+- Online: pay your tax online using NCDOR Online Filing and Payments.
 Payments can be made by bank draft and credit or debit card using MasterCard or Visa.
 Paying by bank draft is free.
 There is a convenience fee if you choose to pay by credit or debit card.
-The fee is calculated as $2.00 for every $100.00 increment of your tax payment and is nonrefundable.

-- Mail: You can mail your payment to the Department along with a personalized Form D-400V Individual Income Payment Voucher.
-Create and print the voucher and mail it, along with your payment to the North Carolina Department of Revenue, PO Box 25000, Raleigh NC 27640-0640.
+- Mail: mail your payment.
+Create and print a personalized Individual Income Payment Voucher and mail both to the North Carolina Department of Revenue, PO Box 25000, Raleigh NC 27640-0640.

-Yes, there are a few tax forms that are excluded from the NC E-File Program.
-If you are using a personal computer and approved software to E-File, refer to your software's instructions or ask your tax professional to determine if you are eligible to E-File a particular tax form.
-A list of forms that are excluded from the NC E-File program are listed below.
+Yes, certain tax forms are excluded from the NC eFile program.
+If you are using a personal computer and approved eFile software, refer to the software instructions or ask your tax professional to determine if you are eligible to eFile a particular tax form.
+These forms are excluded from the NC eFile program: